-- 13. The draft Strategy includes two objectives which are explained in detail as part of the Strategy (Appendix A). - 14.
+- 12. The draft Strategy includes two objectives. - 13.
 Objective 1 is to 'encourage owners of empty homes to bring their properties back into use'.
 This objective focuses on the softer and encouraging tactics that can be (and often are) deployed by officers to try to bring homes into use.
 This is detailed on pages 8 & 9 of the draft Strategy.
-Even in instances where the homes cannot be encouraged back into use, retaining positive communication with the owner (or relatives of owners) can help to prevent the property from becoming problematic to neighbours or the wider community. - 15.
+Even in instances where the homes cannot be encouraged back into use, retaining positive communication with the owner (or relatives of owners) can help to prevent the property from becoming problematic to neighbours or the wider community. - 14.
 Objective 2 seeks to 'appropriately and proportionately use Council resources to address problematic empty homes'.
 On pages 11 to 13 of the draft Strategy the various tools available to the Council are articulated, recognising that they often fall to different departments and in turn may have differing determining bodies.
-These tools are articulated in the Strategy to provide transparency rather than intended to suggest they can and should be used on all cases. - 16.Officers at the Council have successfully used powers in the past to address issues associated with some problematic empty properties and will continue to do so.
+These tools are articulated in the Strategy to provide transparency rather than intended to suggest they can and should be used on all cases.

+15. Officers at the Council have successfully used powers in the past to address issues associated with some problematic empty properties and will continue to do so.